 At that moment, hearing Max voice to him his disappointment in himself, the years fell away and their roles reversed; he became the mentor and Max, the confused child in need of comforting and reassurance.

-It was hard to believe there was next to nothing left of such a substantial a structure, but he was grateful they, the three of them and Junior, were still alive and together.
+It was hard to believe there was next to nothing left of such a substantial a structure, but he was grateful they, the three of them and their pup, Freeway Junior, were still alive and together.
 Houses could be rebuilt, material things could be reacquired, but a life lost could not be recovered.
 Death left gaping holes in the lives of those left behind, which no form of insurance could ever cover.

 And how well he knew that to be fact.

 Despite their best efforts, there was still no child.
-But they had gone on, the two of them completely in love, with Max continuing to look after them and the house.
-Standing there with only the blackened canyon stone walls to remind them of what had been, there was relief at being childless.
+But they had gone on, the two of them still completely in love, with Max continuing to look after them and the house.
+Standing there with only the blackened canyon stone walls to remind them of what had been, there was relief for him at being childless.
 It would be easier to regroup without having to worry about resettling a baby, too.
 Something like losing its home in that way could scar a kid for years, maybe even forever.

 After they took the rented house Max found for them at the beach in Malibu and started over, he noticed Max beginning to slow down.
 It was as if losing their Bel Air home had taken something out of him.
 When his energy decreased to where he would have to sit and catch his breath when out walking the dog or working around the house, Max attributed it to his advanced age.
-But then he began rapidly losing weight, becoming a ghost of the considerable man he had once been.
+But then he began rapidly losing weight, becoming a fragile ghost of the considerable man he had once been.
 He also developed a hard, rasping cough.
 Despite her fussing at him about it, nothing deterred his incessant cigar smoking.

 “You can’t teach a old dog new tricks, Mrs. H. I been doin’ this since I was a snot-nosed kid in knee pants.
 I ain’t about to stop now.
 If somethin’s wrong, it’s gonna be wrong.”